 Nkwali offers an exciting variety of activities, as follows:

-Expertly guided game drives- The camp offers both day and night game drives, as it’s situated within a private reserve.
+Expertly guided game drives- The camp offers both day and night game drives.
 Drives take place in open-top Toyota Landcruisers, which offer a side seat for everyone.
 The South Luangwa National Park covers 9,050 square kilometres and has two eco-regions, each consisting of woodland savanna.
-There are sprawling plains too, as well as the River Luangwa and its beautiful lagoons.
+There are sprawling plains too, as well as the Luangwa River and its beautiful lagoons.
 Among the wildlife highlights here are four of the Big Five – lion, leopard, elephant, and buffalo!
 The park is also home to impressive populations of Thornicroft’s giraffe, Cookson’s wildebeest, Crawshay’s zebra, spotted hyena, wild dog, and many other predators and herbivores.

 Seasonal boating- This activity is available from the end of December or beginning of January to April.
 Guests have opportunities to explore the Luangwa’s lagoons, which come green season are teeming with crocs, hippos, and waterbirds!